- What we collect

 Jon’s research is focused on Australian social activists who borrowed from, translated or associated with overseas radical movements and struggles during the 1960s.
-In addition to the many manuscript and oral history collections relevant to his topic, he will explore some rare poster and ephemera materials, as well as some student movement printed materials, pamphlets and newspapers.
+In addition to the manuscript and oral history collections relevant to his topic, he will explore some rare poster and ephemera materials, as well as student movement printed materials, pamphlets and newspapers.

 National Library of Australia Summer Scholar

 Fiona Scotney, Australian Poets of the “Generation of 68”

 Fiona’s research focuses on the networks and connections that existed in Australia between the poets that have been branded as the “generation of 68’, including John Tranter, Kris Hemensley, Robert Adamson, Alan Wearne, John A Scott, Michael Dransfield and others.
 She will mainly use various poets’ personal papers and oral history interviews but also rare literary journals and poetry magazines in the printed collections.